modelscope/AdaSeq/README.md

 </details>

 ## 💾 Dataset Zoo
-All datasets we collected can be found in this [page](./docs/datasets.md).
+All datasets we collected can be found in this page [Datasets](./docs/datasets.md).

 ## 📦 Installation